John McPherson (footballer, born 1868): Early career

 Born in Kilmarnock and known as 'Kitey' from a young age, McPherson started his career with his local side Kilmarnock, winning the Ayrshire Cup in 1885.
 He appeared for English club Everton as an amateur in 1887, also playing for Cowlairs of Glasgow in the early rounds of the 1887–88 Scottish Cup, which led to a protest by their defeated opponents Third Lanark over the possibility of McPherson and others having professional status (prohibited at the time).
-Another player (Robert Calderwood) was found to have been paid by an English club and the match was replayed, with Cowlairs winning again.
+Another player (Robert Calderwood) was found to have been paid by an English club and received a two-year suspension, and the match was replayed with Cowlairs winning again.
 McPherson did not return to Everton, featuring instead for Kilmarnock in the same edition of the Scottish Cup before spending the next two years with Cowlairs, after which he joined Rangers in 1890.

 Rangers

 McPherson played mainly as a striker at Rangers, but was often used in other positions including goalkeeper.
 He played in the inaugural Scottish League season, 1890–91, where Rangers finished as joint champions with Dumbarton.
 McPherson's first recorded appearance was in a friendly against Everton on 19 April 1890 at Ibrox, and he scored in a 6–2 defeat.
 His first League appearance, however, was in Rangers' first ever Scottish League match, on 16 August 1890 in a 5–2 win over Hearts at Ibrox, in which he scored.
 McPherson scored 15 goals in Rangers' 18 matches in the League that season, including four in a 6–2 win over Cambuslang at Whitefield Park on 23 August 1890 (the first ever hat-trick scored in the Scottish Football League) and five in an 8–2 win over St Mirren on 4 October 1890.

 Despite Rangers' successful introduction to the Scottish Football League, they had to wait until season 1898–99 to win the League title again.
 It was done in style as Rangers won all of their 18 League matches, with McPherson netting 10 times.
-That remarkable season was the first of four consecutive League titles and McPherson made significant contributions to all of them, scoring nine goals in 1899–1900, seven in 1900–01 and three in 1901–02 — which proved to be his last season with Rangers.
+That remarkable season was the first of four consecutive League titles and McPherson made significant contributions to all of them, scoring nine goals in 1899–1900, seven in 1900–01 and three in 1901–02 – which proved to be his last season with Rangers.

 McPherson also won three Scottish Cup medals with Rangers, the first in 1894, where he scored in five of Rangers' six matches, including the 3–1 final win over Celtic at Hampden.
 McPherson also scored in the 1897 final, where Rangers defeated Dumbarton 5–1.
 His third medal came a year later, 1898, in a 2–0 win over his former club Kilmarnock.
 His final recorded appearance for Rangers was in a 2–0 friendly defeat to Glentoran on 2 April 1902.